 Get a Feel for Market Momentum with the Awesome Oscillator Indicator

-The rather grandiosely named Awesome Oscillator is an indicator that attempts to gauge whether bearish or bullish forces are currently driving the market.
-It does this by effectively comparing the recent market momentum with the momentum over a wider frame of reference.
+The Awesome Oscillator is an indicator that attempts to gauge whether bearish or bullish forces are currently driving the market.
+It does this by effectively comparing the recent market momentum, with the general momentum over a wider frame of reference.

 The Calculations Behind the Awesome Oscillator Indicator

 As mentioned previously, the Awesome Oscillator can be viewed as a momentum comparison tool.
 Specifically, it looks at the last five bars in comparison with the wider time frame of the previous 34 bars.
 The value of the Awesome Oscillator indicator is calculated as the difference between moving averages over these two time frames.
 Rather than using closing prices, though, these simple moving averages use the midpoints of the bars (i.e. halfway between the high and the low).